 c.
 Contacts for three (3) letters of recommendation: In the gradportal, provide the names and email addresses for recommenders who are familiar with your academic and professional accomplishments and potential for success.
 At least one recommendation letter must be from a former professor, academic advisor, or other individual familiar with your academic background and abilities.
-The letters of recommendation must be current and specifically for the MAFLT Program.
+The letters of recommendation must be current and written specifically for the MAFLT Program.
 After you submit your online application, the system will send an email to each of your references containing a link so they can upload their letters of recommendations directly into your application file.
 You will be asked if you want to waive your right to see these letters, and the best answer is Yes.
 All recommendation letters are due by the application deadline.

 The following documents must be uploaded to the online application as file attachments.
 PDFs or Word documents are accepted.

 d.
 Resume: Under “File Uploads” in the grad portal, select Document Type “Resume” and upload your Resume (or CV).

 e.
-Lastly, and if you wish, you may submit under “File Uploads” up to two (2) additional pieces of evidence that you believe will help the admissions committee understand your unique strengths or promise as a graduate student in this program.
+Optionally, you may submit under “File Uploads” up to two (2) additional pieces of evidence that you believe will help the admissions committee understand your unique strengths or promise as a graduate student in this program.

 STEP 2.
-Submit one of the following test scores, depending on whether you are a native or non-native speaker of English:
+Submit one of the following test scores, depending on whether you have a prior degree from an English-medium institution:

 STEP 3.
-Request Official Transcripts from places where you got a higher education degree.
+Request Official Transcripts from institutions where you earned a higher education degree.
 You must demonstrate to University Admissions that you have a BA from a recognized institution.
-Have these institutions send them by mail directly to the MAFLT Program Director at the address below, or, if your prior university sends electronic transcripts from their admissions office, ask them to send your e-transcript to the MAFLT Program director at this email address: email@example.com.
+Have these institutions send your transcript by mail directly to the MAFLT Program Director at the address below, or, if your prior university sends electronic transcripts from their admissions office, ask them to send your e-transcript to the MAFLT Program director at this email address: email@example.com.
 If your transcript is from MSU, you do not need to submit it; we have access to it.
 If your transcript is from China, you must submit transcript verification from the CDGDC, as described below.